CrowSerainance/discord-shift-availability-distribution/README.md

 A Discord bot for managing moderator shift coverage with:

-- Database-stored schedules (no hardcoded mod shifts)
+- Database-backed schedules (no hardcoded shifts)
 - DST-aware timezone support
 - Schedule management via slash commands
 - Fairness system to prevent shift hogging
-- Persistent "Claim shift" buttons that survive bot restarts :contentReference[oaicite:0]{index=0}
+- Persistent "Claim shift" buttons that survive bot restarts

+Built for deployment on services like Render with a managed PostgreSQL DB.

 ---

 ## Features

-- **Database-backed schedules**
+- **Database-stored schedules**
-  - All moderator schedules are stored in the `mod_schedules` table.
-  - No hardcoded schedules; everything is editable via commands. :contentReference[oaicite:1]{index=1}

-- **DST-aware timezones**
-  - Schedules store an IANA timezone (e.g. `America/New_York`).
-  - Next-occurrence calculations use `ZoneInfo` and automatically handle DST transitions.
+  - Moderators configure their weekly schedule via commands; stored in `mod_schedules`.
 - **Shift lifecycle**
-  - Mods can drop shifts (generic or based on their schedule).
+  - Drop generic shifts or scheduled mod shifts.
-  - Other mods can claim shifts via a persistent button.
+  - Other mods claim via a persistent button.
-  - Shifts can be edited (if unclaimed) or cancelled. :contentReference[oaicite:3]{index=3}
+  - Shifts can be edited (if unclaimed) or cancelled.

-- **Fairness system**
+- **Fairness / anti-hogging**
-  - Tracks total hours claimed in the last 7 days.
+  - Tracks hours claimed in the last 7 days.
-  - Users over the configured cap can only claim close to shift start.
+  - “Heavy” users can only claim when close to shift start.
+- **Timezone & DST aware**
+  - Each schedule slot stores an IANA timezone (e.g. `America/New_York`).
+  - Next-occurence calculation uses `ZoneInfo`, handles DST automatically.
 - **Role-based permissions**
-  - Everyone can view schedules and stats.
+  - Everyone: view stats & schedules, claim shifts.
-  - Moderators manage their own schedule and shifts.
+  - Mods: manage their own schedules & shifts.
-  - Admins can manage any schedule/shift and sync commands. :contentReference[oaicite:5]{index=5}
+  - Admins: manage any schedule/shift and sync commands.
+- **Persistent UI**
+  - Claim button is implemented as a persistent `discord.ui.View`, re-registered on startup.

 ---